Did You Know...

 1. Like other great cities of the world, such as Paris and Rome, Kansas City is a city with many fountains-both public and private.
 More are being added all the time making it impossible to give an exact count.

-2. In the 19th Century, Kansas City's first fountains were erected over springs to proved clean drinking water for humans and animals.
+2. In the 19th Century, Kansas City's first fountains were erected over springs to provide clean drinking water for humans and animals.

 4. Some of statuary that is located in Kansas City is over 300 years old.

 5. In 1927 Mrs. Jacob Loose donated land for one of the most beautiful parks in the heart of Kansas City.
 It was a memorial to her husband, who made his fortune with the Loose Wiles Biscuit Company that became part of the Sunshine Biscuit company.
+His statue, a larger than life-size bronze sits on a polished, granite base at the east entrance to the Park.
 The east 80 acres of Loose Park, at 51st and Wornall Road, including a small lake, had been the original site of the Kansas City Country Club.
 Mrs. Loose insisted that the park be used as a quiet, restful retreat and a playground for children.

 6. At the west entrance to Swope Park, Meyer Blvd. and Swope Parkway, you will find a flagpole, donated by Jacob Loose in 1915.
-It stands 178 feet 6 1/4 inches high and was the tallest unguided flagpole in the U.S. when it was installed.
+It stands over 178 feet high and was the tallest unguided flagpole in the U.S. when it was installed.
 It originally was 200 feet tall, but over the decades, wind and weather and and airplane (which crashed into it) shortened the height.
-Steeplejack Jim Phelan did renovations in 2010 and 2011.
+Steeplejack Jim Phelan renovated the memorial flagpole in 2010 and 2011.

 7. A marker at 63rd & Paseo designates the site of the decisive engagement of the Battle of Westport, the largest Civil War battle west of the Mississippi, fought October 21-23, 1864.
 Several Battle of Westport markers can be found in and around Loose Park elsewhere in the city.